Best Car Battery Testers: Check Your Cranking Power

 Digital Battery Tester

-The main benefit of using a digital car battery tester is that it can test discharged batteries.
-Also, it can assess a variety of different types of batteries, such as AGM and gel cell batteries, which are becoming increasingly more common.
-In addition, these units feature functions that are not included on traditional load testers.
+A digital car battery tester can test discharged batteries and assess a variety of different types of batteries, such as AGM and gel cell batteries, which are increasingly more common.
+In addition, these units feature functions not included on traditional load testers.
+You’ll be able to test a wide range of different battery aspects with a digital device, including your alternator’s starting output, and many can also store readings or print that data if you’d like.

 Traditional Load Tester

-An auto battery must be fully or mostly charged for a traditional load tester to fully assess its condition.
-That's the only way to get an accurate assessment of the battery's capacity and condition.
+A traditional load tester requires some state of charge to assess a battery’s condition as that's the only way to get an accurate assessment of the battery's capacity and condition.
 Specifically, a discharged battery needs to be charged in advance for 30 or 60 minutes for the load tester to work properly.
+These car battery testers are simpler and more straightforward, but they do lack the ability to test a wide range of different battery metrics.

 Ease of Use